icelandico/geodev_site/src/lib/content/blog/typescript-conditional-types.md

 category: Typescript
 date: 2024-12-26 14:50:00+00:00
 description: Discover the power of conditional types in TypeScript.
 Learn how to declare types based on conditions, making your code more flexible and dynamic.
-Enhance your TypeScript skills with practical examples.
 slug: typescript conditional types
 tag:
 - typescript